Muntasir-Fahad/Digital-design-using-Verilog/README.md

 Flip-Flops & Registers
 Counters (Up, Down, Up-Down)
 ALU Design (Arithmetic & Logical Operations)
-FSM-based Controllers
-📢 Contributing
-Feel free to contribute by improving the existing designs or adding new ones!
-Fork the repo, make your changes, and submit a pull request.

 🔗 Connect with Me
 📧 Email: muntasirfahad7@gmail.com
-📞 Phone: +8801571333980